couchbase/query/docs/n1ql-select.md

 For example, consider a document containing a nested array of addresses objects:

     ...
-WHERE ANY address.city = "Mountain View" OVER addresses AS address
+WHERE ANY address.city = "Mountain View" OVER addresses a

 This would evaluate to TRUE if any of the addresses have the field `city` = `Mountain View`